Voice of the People has identified more than 200 policy positions on a wide range of issues supported by majorities of both Republicans & Democrats

 Each survey was fielded with large representative samples of Americans of 2,000 or more provided by Nielsen Scarborough’s probability-based panel, with nearly 100,000 Americans surveyed total.
-Other surveys included in the analysis are derived from the “deliberative polls” conducted by Jim Fishkin and the Center for Deliberative Democracy at Stanford University.
+Other surveys included in the analysis are derived from the “deliberative polls” conducted by Jim Fishkin and the Deliberative Democracy Lab (DDL) at Stanford University.

-The Common Ground of the American People has revealed 170 policy proposals – from a wide array of policy areas – that elicit support from majorities of both Republicans and Democrats.
-An additional 15 proposals elicit majority support from the general public and one party, with the other party finding the idea tolerable or not opposing it.
+The Common Ground of the American People has revealed more than 200 policy proposals – from a wide array of policy areas – that elicit support from majorities of both Republicans and Democrats.
+An additional 23 proposals elicit majority support from the general public and one party, with the other party finding the idea tolerable or not opposing it.
 Throughout the site, these proposals are presented with a bronze medallion.

 The Common Ground of the American People offers government officials a path forward for solving problems in a wide range of issue areas.